okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 * If you use an Okta-managed TLS certificate, you don't need a [Certificate Authorization Authority (CAA)](https://datatracker.ietf.org/doc/html/rfc6844) record.
 However, if you do have a CAA record, keep the following in mind:

-    * If it's your first time setting up a custom domain URL with an Okta-managed certificate, you need to add `letsencrypt.org` to the issuers list or Okta can't get the TLS certificate.
+    * If you already have an Okta-managed TLS certificate and you later get a CAA record, Okta will be unable to renew your certificate unless you add letsencrypt.org to the issuers list, or remove the CAA record.
 See [Let's Encrypt - Using CAA](https://letsencrypt.org/docs/caa/).
-    * If you already have an Okta-managed TLS certificate and you later get a CAA record, Okta may be unable to renew your certificate.

 * Any DNS Text (`TXT`) and `CNAME` record names and values included in your domain configuration must be resolvable and contain the values provided by Okta.
 You can validate these names and values with a DNS query tool, such as [dig](https://bind9.readthedocs.io/en/latest/manpages.html?highlight=#dig-dns-lookup-utility).